Neurogami/WiiRemoteJRuby/README.md

 This will copy over the lib files under lib/ruby/wiitemotejruby

-WRITE ME!

 REQUIREMENTS
 -------------------

-WRITE ME!
+You need to be using JRuby, and have WiiRemoteJ as part of your project.

+The code more or less assumes you are creating a [Monkeybars](https://github.com/monkeybars/monkeybars-core) app.

 INSTALL
 -------------------

-sudo gem install Neurogami-WiiRemoteJRuby
+(sudo) gem install Neurogami-WiiRemoteJRuby --source http://gems/neurogami.com

+Or finagle an installation from the git repo.

 LICENSE
 --------------

 (The MIT License)

-Copyright (c) 2009 James Britt
+Copyright (c) 2015 James Britt

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the